 This document provides guidance on how to integrate NServiceBus endpoints with non-NServiceBus endpoints by sharing an Azure Service Bus (ASB) namespace as mutual communication channel.

 The following points need to be taken into account when integrating

-- Both the ASB SDK and the transport have some assumptions about the format of exchanged
+Both the ASB SDK and the transport make assumptions about the format of exchanged

-- By default, the transport creates its own entities when they don't exist in the namespace yet.
+By default, the transport creates its own entities when they don't exist in the namespace.
 But non-NServiceBus endpoints may require manual creation of entities.
-Refer to the operational scripting guide for more information on available ASB SDK's and tools to perform these tasks.
+Refer to the Azure Service Bus documentation for more information on available ASB SDKs and tools to perform these tasks.

 The native message must allow NServiceBus to detect the message type either via the headers or the message payload.